Entity Framework Extensions ToSelfHierarchyList

 Description

-The ToSelfHierarchyList method extend your Entity Framework DbContext to let you easily include a self hierarchy relationship.
+The ToSelfHierarchyList method extends your Entity Framework DbContext to let you easily include a self hierarchy relationship.

 var employees = context.Employees.Where(x => x.Name.StartsWith("Employee_"))